atom/github/docs/rfcs/XXX-pull-request-review.md

 TODO: include show multiple reviews stacked

 Sorting by commits is akin to the "Commits" tab on dotcom.
 A list of commits is displayed in chronological order, oldest commit on top.
 Clicking a commit expands the diff contents below.
 If there is a commit message body this is displayed as well.
+Commit diffs are not editable.

 TODO: include commit sort mockup